-our study (2008-2012) was, on average, 1.8 percent.
-In the online survey, the mean for inflation perceptions was 5.07 percent.
-In the control group, the mean for inflation expectations was 5.08 percent.
-In Argentina, the average rate for 2008-2012 was also stable but around 22.5 percent.
-In the larger sample, the mean inflation perception was 27.8 percent, and the mean inflation expectation in the control group was 28.4 percent.
+According to the Consumer Price Index (CPI) reported by the Bureau of Labor Statistics (BLS), the annual inflation in the United States for the five years prior to our study (2008-2012) was, on average, 1.8%.
+In the online survey, the mean for inflation perceptions is 5.07% and (in the control group) the mean for inflation expectations is 5.08%.
+In Argentina the average rate for 2008-2012 was also stable but around 22.5%.
+In the larger sample, the mean inflation perception is 27.8% and (in the control group) the mean inflation expectation is 28.4%.

-Our US sample is younger and more educated than the US average, while our Argentine sample is more educated than the country average (the online Appendix provides a comparison of characteristics with population averages).
-In any case, as shown in the online Appendix, the results are similar if we re-weight the observations to make them representative on observables.
-In turn, Figure 3, panel A, compares the distribution of inflation expectations in our US online experiment (for the control group) to the University of Michigan's Survey of Consumers.
+Our U.S. sample is younger and more educated than the U.S. average, while our Argentine sample is more educated than the country average (Appendix B.1 provides a comparison of characteristics with population averages).
+In any case, as shown in Appendix B.3, the results are similar if we re-weight the observations to make them representative on observables.
+In turn, Figure 3.a compares the distribution of inflation expectations in our U.S. Online Experiment (for the control group) to the University of Michigan's Survey of Consumers.
 Besides originating in different samples, there are several methodological differences between the two survey questions capturing expected inflation.
-Despite these differences, the distribution of inflation expectations in the two samples are very similar.
-For example, the median expectation is just 1 percentage point higher in our online sample (4 percent) than in the University of Michigan survey (3 percent), and the interquartile range is just 1 percentage point wider in our sample (2 percent-6 percent, compared to 2 percent-5 percent).
+Despite all of these differences, the distribution of inflation expectations in the two samples are very similar.
+For example, the median expectation is just 1 percentage point higher in our online sample (4%) than in the University of Michigan survey (3%), and the interquartile range is just 1 percentage point wider in our sample (2%-6% compared to 2%-5%).

-Figure 3, panel B, provides a similar comparison for the Argentine data.
-In Argentina, there is no nationally representative survey equivalent to the Michigan's Survey of Consumers or the Federal Reserve Bank of New York's Survey of Consumer Expectations.
+Figure 3.b provides a similar comparison for the Argentine data.
+In Argentina there is no nationally representative survey equivalent to the Michigan's Survey of Consumers or the Federal Reserve Bank of New York's Survey of Consumer Expectations.
 Instead, Figure 3.b compares our Argentine sample to the Survey of Consumer Expectations conducted by the University Torcuato Di Tella.
-This survey is less comparable to our online survey for several reasons, one of which is because the language of the inflation expectation question is different.
-Despite these differences, the distribution of inflation expectation is roughly comparable across these two surveys.
+This survey is less comparable to our online survey, among other reasons, because the language of the inflation expectation question is different.
+In spite of these differences, the distribution of inflation expectation is roughly comparable across these two surveys.

-In the United States, the final sample includes 3,945 individuals, with 783 in the Control group, 807 in the Statistics (1.5 percent) treatment, 763 in the Products treatment (10 tables with average price changes from -2 percent to 7 percent in 1 percentage point increments within this treatment), 804 in the Products + Statistics (1.5 percent) combined treatment (same 10 tables as above), and 788 in the Hypothetical treatment.
-In Argentina, the first sample yielded 691 observations, 182 of which were assigned to the control, 161 to Statistics (24 percent),16 and 348 to the Products arm (with average price changes of 19 percent, 24 percent, and 29 percent).
-The second sample yielded 3,653 subjects, with 567 subjects assigned to the control group and the rest to the Products arm (with average price changes ranging from 16 percent to 34 percent, in 1 percentage point increments).
+In the United States, the final sample includes 3,945 individuals, with 783 in the Control group, 807 in the Statistics (1.5%) treatment, 763 in the Products treatment (10 tables with average price changes from -2 to 7% in 1 percentage point increments within this treatment), 804 in the Products+Statistics (1.5%) combined treatment (same 10 tables as above), and 788 in the Hypothetical treatment.
+In Argentina, the first sample yielded a total of 691 observations, 182 of which were assigned to the control, 161 to Statistics (24%)15 and 348 to the Products arm (with average price changes of 19%, 24% and 29%).
+The second sample yielded 3,653 subjects, with 567 subjects assigned the control group and the rest to the Products arm (with average price changes ranging from 16% to 34%, in 1 percentage point increments).

-B. Rational Inattention Test
+3.2 Rational Inattention Test

-In this section, we discuss the rational inattention test, which relies on the comparison of learning rates between the United States and Argentina.
+In this section we discuss the rational inattention test, which relies on the comparison of learning rates between the United States and Argentina.